Aha43/RoslynCodeGeneratorDemo/README.md

 # Roslyn Code Generator Demo

-This repo contains example code for getting started with writing Roslyn compiler code generators.
+This repo contains example code for getting started with writing Roslyn compiler platform code generators.

 Source code is not mine but found in two excellent blog posts: